ANTIAIRCRAFT GUNS PART 3:

 HE (projectile 6,5 kg)

-Finnish use: 2 captured in Civil War of 1918 from Red armoured train, but forgotten.
-Found and become first anti-aircraft guns of first Finnish AA-gun unit in 1926.
-Still used by AA-units during Winter War.
+Finnish use: Two guns captured during Civil War in year 1918 with Ukrainski Revolutsija / Putilovian artillery wagon used in one of the armoured trains used by Finnish Red Guards.
+These guns were forgotten until found in mid 1920's and become first anti-aircraft guns of first Finnish anti-aircraft artillery unit in year 1926.
+Still used by anti-aircraft artillery units during Winter War.
 During Continuation War they were used by Coastal Artillery.
-Both were static version.
+Both of these guns were fixed version.

 76 ItK/02/34 OH